 An important class in quantum complexity theory is QMA, an analogue of the classical complexity class NP, see \cite{kitaev2002classical,aharonov2002quantum}.
 A prototypical QMA-complete problem is the $k$-local Hamiltonian problem (LocHam), see ~\cite{kitaev2002classical}.
 It asks whether the ground state energy of a $k$-local Hamiltonian is either below~$a$ or above~$b$ where $b-a > 1/\poly(n)$ and can be seen as the quantum analogue of $3$-SAT.
 One of the main achievements of classical complexity theory, the PCP theorem, also a admits a conjectural quantum version.
 The quantum PCP (qPCP) conjecture states that LocHam is equally hard when stated with a constant accuracy $b-a> \text{const.}$ instead of an inverse-polynomial accuracy, see \cite{arora1998probabilistic,dinur2007pcp}.

 Hastings introduced the no low energy trivial state (NLTS) conjecture, a weakening of the qPCP conjecture~\cite{hastings2012trivial,freedman2013quantum}.
 It states that there a is family of local Hamiltonians acting on an increasing number of qubits such that the energy of any trivial state is below a universal constant.
-The NLTS conjecture could be solved by construction LDPC quantum codes with linear distance for which there exist local Hamiltonians for which the energy of a quantum state is proportional to its distance from the ground-space of the Hamiltonian (quantum locally testable codes).
-See~\cite{eldar_local_2017} for a zoo of the various complexity classes and their relation to LDPC quantum codes and~\cite{aharonov2013guest} for a comprehensive review of the qPCP and NLTS conjectures.
+The NLTS conjecture could be solved by construction quantum LDPC codes with linear distance for which there exist local Hamiltonians for which the energy of a quantum state is proportional to its distance from the ground-space of the Hamiltonian (quantum locally testable codes). {\change Towards solving the NLTS conjecture, Anshu--Nirkhe show that quantum LDPC codes with linear rate and polynomial distance has no trivial states of energy less than $o(n)$~\cite{anshu2020circuit}. } See~\cite{eldar_local_2017} for a zoo of the various complexity classes and their relation to quantum LDPC codes and~\cite{aharonov2013guest} for a comprehensive review of the qPCP and NLTS conjectures.